Vis1602/eiAssignment/Readme.md

     * Observer
     * Strategy

+This project is built on a foundation of robust and professional engineering practices to ensure reliability and performance.

+* **Centralized Logging:** Uses `java.util.logging` for detailed runtime tracing and error diagnostics.
+* **Robust Exception Handling:** Implements comprehensive `try-catch` blocks, input validation, and defensive checks to ensure graceful error handling and prevent crashes.
+* **Performance Optimised:** Employs efficient data structures (e.g., `HashSet` for O(1) obstacle lookups) and clean algorithms to ensure responsive execution.

 ## Project Structure

 The project is organized into packages based on the type and purpose of the design patterns: